MikroElektronika/mikrosdk_click_v2/clicks/magneticlinear/DETAILS.md

 ### Application Task

-> Reads Magnetics linear data and this data logs to USBUART every 200ms.
+> Reads magnetic linear data and logs it to USB UART every 500ms.

 ```c